 With easy access to smartphones and cameras, most of us can’t go a week or two without taking a photo to upload onto our social media accounts.
 Or simply because photo-taking is just fun, period.

-Sometimes, though, flatlays become a little boring.
-Also, that photo of that gorgeous night scape just doesn’t feel right somehow, and you want to change things up a little.
+Sometimes, though, flat lays become a little boring.
+Your photo of that gorgeous nightscape doesn’t feel right somehow, too, and you want to change things up a little.

 Fret not: we’ve gathered up a list of nifty ideas that will do just the trick.